Planning for the future - Enhancing the present

 • Brian Lawrence - Committee Member

-Now available for purchase direct from us by email and also from Barnes-Kingsnorth Estate Agents or the Black Horse, both on the High Street, with our grateful thanks for their support.
+Available for purchase below and also at Barnes-Kingsnorth Estate Agents or the Black Horse, who both carry stock, with our grateful thanks for their support.

-Please note that Barnes-Kingsnorth can only take payment by cheque or cash.
+Please note that Barnes-Kingsnorth can only take payment by cheque or cash & The Black Horse cash only.
+Contact us at

 book@pemburysociety.org